Samdan9/samdan9/README.md

 Okay bye now.

-Want to learn more about pathetic Lexxie?
+Want to learn more about me?
 Check out my <a href="https://samdan9.github.io/Lexicon-Lexxie/">Website!</a>

 Okay seriously, please leave now and do something better with your life.

+Meow :3